Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Make your interview process humane.
 Set an expectation that the process is collaborative, not competitive.
 When the candidates you don't hire speak well of your process, you have a powerful new tool for recruiting.

+[ slide

-[slide: A specialized recruiting process]
+A specialized recruiting process

+]

 We often have specific needs, and we want to tune our recruiting process to meet those needs.
 Maybe the company is driving up quality, and you want to attract people with experience in software as craft.
 Perhaps you're carving up a monolithic application and calving microservices.
 You might want to attract functional programmers, or developers strong in architecture, or programmers in a more obscure language ideal for your application.